4tocall/File-Collector-Script/README.md

       ```

-      - Add the following line to create an alias that allows passing arguments:
+      - Add the following line to create an alias that allows passing arguments :

       ```bash